mattermost/docs/source/administration/config-settings.rst

 **False**: All communication using gossip protocol remains unencrypted.

 The encryption uses AES-256 by default, and it is not kept configurable by design.
-However, if one wishes, they can set the value in Systems table manually for the ``ClusterEncryptionKey`` row.
+However, you can manually set the ``ClusterEncryptionKey`` row value in the Systems table.
 A key is a byte array converted to base64.
 It should be either 16, 24, or 32 bytes to select AES-128, AES-192, or AES-256.

 +--------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableExperimentalGossipEncryption": false`` with options ``true`` and ``false``. |